 - Removing ticks from your pet before they attach

 - Administering year-round tick prevention

-Ticks can cause serious, lifelong disease in your furry pal, so protect them all year long with effective tick prevention.
-Give our Stone Ridge Veterinary Medical Center of Conroe team a call to discuss the best tick preventives for your pet’s needs.
+Ticks can cause serious, lifelong diseases in your furry pal, so protect them all year long with effective tick prevention.
+Give our Stone Ridge Veterinary Medical Center & Pet Resort team a call to discuss the best tick preventives for your pet's needs.